 So, how did we fix this?
 Simple, really.

-Ian's swing plane issue was coming from his left shoulder working up too early in the downswing.
-This tilts your spine too far back too soon and tilts the plane.
+Ian's swing plane issue was coming from his lead shoulder working up too early in the downswing.
+This tilts your spine angle too far back too soon and tilts the plane away from square — one of the most common causes of an in-to-out club path.

-In the mirror, I worked with Ian to feel that his left shoulder always felt lower than his right in the downswing and that his spine felt very upright at impact.
+In the mirror, I worked with Ian to feel that his lead shoulder always felt lower than his trail shoulder in the downswing and that his spine felt very upright at impact.
+This is the same shoulder tilt at impact you see when you analyze the mechanics of elite players.

-His first swing after drilling this for only about 10 minutes is on the right.
-You can see that his angles changed by about 6-7°, and that is what brought the club down more on plane and led to much more penetrating shots.
+His first swing after drilling this for only about 10 minutes is on the lead side.
+You can see that his angles changed by about 6-7°, and that is what brought the club down more on plane and led to much more penetrating shots with genuine ball compression.
+Structured repetition like this is exactly what the GOAT Drill system is designed to reinforce — turning a single mirror session into a lasting motor pattern.

 Click the image to enlarge it.